zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The dialogue continues by Gloria saying the label “also s ays to ask your doctor before using it if you have heart problems.”
 Some medi cines you can’t use because you have other medical conditions, so this would be  an example of that.
 Bernie says, “I don’t (I don’t have any heart problems).
 Can you just give me the medication?”
 Bernie, remember, is feeling pain so he wants the drug right away.
 Gloria, however, says, “I’m checking to make sure the seal  under the cap isn’t broken, just to be on the safe side.”
 In medicine sold in the United States, there’s almost always a “seal” on the top of the bottle.
 This i s a small piece of plastic that is put on the bottle so that nothing can be put in or nothing can be taken out.
 This is for safety reasons, so no one tries to hurt you by putting something in your medication that you don’t know about that is bad for you.
 This, unfortunately, has happened in the past.
 The “cap” is t he top of the bottle.
 It’s also sometimes called a “lid,” depending on how it’s put  on the bottle.
 But, a cap is usually something that you turn to take off, and then you can get inside of the bottle.
 Both “seal” and “cap” have a couple of diffe rent meanings in English; take a look at our Learning Guide for some additional expla nations.

 So, Gloria says she’s checking the seal under the cap to make sure it isn’t broken, meaning that someone hasn’t taken the seal off,  that someone hasn’t put something bad into the bottle.
 She says she wants “to b e on the safe side.”
-The expression “to be on the safe side” means that you are tryi ng to make sure something bad doesn’t happen.
+The expression “to be on the safe side” means that you are trying to make sure something bad doesn’t happen.
 Even though it might no t be necessary to do this, you want to be safe; you want to be extra cautious – extra safe.

 Gloria says, “I also need to read the dosage information  so you’ll know how much to take.”
 The “dosage” (dosage) is how much medicine you  should take, and how often.
 It may be one pill in the morning and on e pill in the afternoon; that would be the “dosage.”
 The dosage says: “Adults (12 or older): Two tablets (two pills) every four hours; do not exceed 12 tablets in 24 ho urs.”
 To “exceed” (exceed) means to do or to take more of something than yo u should.
 So, if it